JeffML/the_blog/content/posts/2020-02-29-what-is-cached-data.md

 ---
 # What's a cache?

 In general terms, a cache (pronounced "cash") is a type of repository.
-A repository contains "stuff", and is often synonymous with the word "depot".
-In computer science, the term cache has a more specific meaning: a repository of data designed to speed up data retrieval.
-I'm going to explain two types: 1) memory cache; 2) geo-located cache.
-Both of these are commonly used when accessing web pages on the internet.

-The term "data" is used in a the broadest sense: it may mean:

-* attributes and their values,
-* streaming video,
-* images,
-* the textual content of a web page.
-* presentational information, such as font sizes and component sizes
-* scripts, usually JavaScript, that allows for interaction with the user
+You can think of a repository as a depot of resources.
+In the military, this would be a supply depot, holding weapons, food, and other supplies needed to carry forward a mission.

+In computer science, these "supplies" are termed resources, where the resources are scripts, code, and document content.
+The latter is sometimes more specifically referred to as "assets";  these include text, static data, media, and hyperlinks.

-Another critical aspect of a cache is that it contains relatively fresh data.
-We'll describe how this is done in the following sections.
+A cache's primary purpose to speed up retrieval of web page resources, speeding up page load times.
+Another critical aspect of a cache is to ensure that it contains relatively fresh data.
+This post will talk about two different ways to achieve this: memory caching and Content Delivery Networks (CDNs).

 ## Difference between data cache and data repository